 Create a Bare-bones WordPress Theme from Scratch

-You will find more video tutorials from YouTube at the last part of this tutorials collecion, right now though, we want to mention SitePoint’s quick 5 minute tutorial on how to create your own foundation for a WordPress theme.
+You will find more video tutorials from YouTube at the last part of this tutorial’s collection, right now though, we want to mention SitePoint’s quick 5 minute tutorial on how to create your own foundation for a WordPress theme.
 You will end up with a very plain skeleton of a theme and have a better understanding of how to begin to style individual elements using CSS.

 Beginners Guide: How to Create a WordPress Theme

 Shahid Siddique has gotten a lot of prior experience in creating themes.
-Therefore, his tutorial will focus on the basics.
-Although you will be doing a little deeper into the process as well.
-The snippets of code he shares are more advanced and allow to create a more grid-oriented theme foundation that will be easier to build upon.
+Although his tutorial will focus on the basics, you will be doing a little deeper into the process as well.
+The snippets of code he shares are more advanced and allow him to create a more grid-oriented theme foundation that will be easier to build upon.
 All WordPress themes consist of the same files, with the exception if you are building additional plugins and widgets that need to be integrated within individual files.

 How To Create A WordPress Theme From Scratch

-Creating the theme layout isn’t so difficult as we have learned already, what’s more intriguing is the part where you begin to style your theme in accordance to your own requirements, and this part is usually the most difficult one as you have to start working with design patterns, and general user experience aspects.
+Creating the theme layout isn’t so difficult as we have learned already.
+What’s more intriguing is the part where you begin to style your theme in accordance with your own requirements, and this part is usually the most difficult one as you have to start working with design patterns and general user experience aspects.
 At the end of this guidance tutorial, you will have a boxed WP theme layout that has background color specified in the stylesheet, giving you the hint as to where to look if you want to change up colors yourself.